-When Rizi is not advocating for trans rights, working with the community as a pre-licensed therapist, or providing Trans-sensitivity training to others, he is pursuing his other passion as an entertainer.
+When Rizi is not advocating for trans rights, working with the community as a licensed therapist, or providing trans-sensitivity training to others, he is pursuing his other passion as an entertainer.
 Throughout his challenging life growing up trans without adequate support, Rizi found solace in music and acting.
 He wrote his first song at age six and created the first-ever drama club in his high school in Nigeria.
-Rizi notes that as long as people were listening to him sing or laughing at his improv performance, the bullying stopped and he was able to feel he was just like everyone else.
+Rizi notes that as long as people were listening to him sing or laughing at his improv performance, the bullying stopped, and he was able to feel that he was just like everyone else.

-The passion to entertain remained with Rizi well past his high school years and he has since released five albums and numerous singles to date.
-His music genre spans pop, EDM, gospel and hip hop and all his songs feature positive lyrics that encourage the LGBT community to live authentically no matter what challenges they encounter.
+The passion to entertain remained with Rizi well past his high school years, and he has since released five albums and numerous singles to date.
+His music genres span World, Afro-House, Pop, EDM, Gospel, and Hip Hop, and all his songs feature positive lyrics that encourage the LGBTQI community to live authentically no matter what challenges they encounter.

-Rizi has performed at over 40 Pride festivals and LGBT events in the US and Europe.
-His latest singles, “Feels Good to Be Free” featuring trans star, Miss Candis Cayne and his Trump Response single “Love is All We Need”, are viral on Youtube.
+Rizi has performed at over 40 Pride festivals and LGBTQI events in the US and Europe.
+His single, “Feels Good to Be Free” featuring trans star, Miss Candis Cayne, and his Trump response single “Love is All We Need,“ are viral on Youtube.

-Whether he is advocating on behalf of trans people, training others or entertaining, Rizi’s message to the LGBT community is twofold: “First, be your authentic self—it’s the only way to inner peace and happiness.
-Second, if you are in search of a relationship with God, a spiritual path to unconditional love and acceptance does exist for you, free from condemnation and negative judgement.”
+Whether he is advocating on behalf of trans people, training others on trans sensitivity and diversity, or simply entertaining, Rizi’s message to the LGBTQI community is twofold: “First, be your authentic self—it’s the only way to inner peace and happiness.
+Second, if you are in search of a relationship with God, Source, the Universe, or whatever you call the power that creates worlds, a spiritual path to unconditional love and acceptance does exist for you, free from condemnation and negative judgement.”